The Asia Pacific is a vast region stretching from New Zealand up to the far north of Russia.

 With 34 million visitors a year, petty crime and chaotic traffic are prevalent, but serious crime is scarce.

-Thailand as an Expat Destination
+Overview of Thailand as an Expat Destination

 - Living costs: Life in Thailand is low cost.
 Rental accommodation is 53 per cent lower than the UK on average, and consumer prices 35 per cent more affordable.